 1. Soak raw cashews overnight

-My favorites nuts to use when making vegan desserts and snacks.
+My favorites nuts to use when making vegan desserts and snacks are Cashews.
 Because they are more oily which will make these peanut butter bars more fudgy and chewy.

 2. Blend all the ingredients in a food processor